BlockchainCommons/bc-envelope-python/README.md

 ### Adapted by ...

-These are adaptations, conversions, and wrappers that make `$projectname` available for other languages:
+These are adaptations, conversions, and wrappers that make Gordian Envelope available for other languages:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(language).

 ### Used by ...

-These are other projects that directly use `$projectname`:
+These are other projects that directly use Gordian Envelope:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(use OR fork [version] OR include [version]).